Decorating the Screened Porch for Easter began with the DIY Shiplap Tree.

 Y’all know I love styling a table for any season, but Easter is especially fun.
 I’m constantly changing my table setting during the season.

-This year I’m using items I’ve had for a couple of seasons and thrifted items.
+This year, I’m using items I’ve had for a couple of seasons and thrifted items.
 Nothing new here this year!
 Two vintage birdhouses rest on milk glass and a crystal cake plate.
-The bunny salt and pepper shakers are the only item not thrifted.
+The bunny salt and pepper shakers are the only items not thrifted.

 The DIY funnel light fixture is filled with faux spring blooms to brighten the table area.
-Cute thrifted bunny napkin rings hold hand crocheted doilies repurposed as napkins and they rest on fun black and white bunny plates.
+Cute thrifted bunny napkin rings hold hand-crocheted doilies repurposed as napkins, which rest on fun black-and-white bunny plates.
 The woven green place mats were another lucky thrifting find.

-If you’d like to see more about my thrifting adventures, join me on Instagram Stories for THRIFTING WITH THE GALS.
-This group of vintage loving gals also share a blog post once a month where we recap our month and share how to use your thrifted finds.
+If you’d like to see more about my thrifting adventures, join me for THRIFTING WITH THE GALS.
+This group of vintage-loving friends also share a blog post once a month where we recap our month and share how to use your thrifted finds.
 See the latest post here.

 Serving Areas for Spring